Neymar joins teammates to watch Brazil's game at World Cup - WHIZ News

 Neymar was not limping as he got off the team’s bus at the stadium and appeared to be in good spirits.
 He talked to teammates as they warmed up on the field and even played with the ball by the sideline.

+Left back Alex Sandro, who is nursing a hip injury, also will train Saturday.

+“They will work with the ball on the field tomorrow (Saturday) and we will see how they respond,” Lasmar said.

 Neymar was the only player who stayed at the team hotel during the match against Switzerland on Monday.
-He had stayed behind undergoing treatment for damaged ligaments in his foot.
+He had stayed behind undergoing treatment for damaged ankle ligaments.

-Right back Danilo and left back Alex Sandro, who also won’t play against Cameroon because of injuries, also were with the team at Lusail Stadium.
+Right back Danilo also didn’t play against Cameroon because of an ankle injury, but Lasmar said he would train normally with the rest of the group on Saturday and was closer to becoming available for the game against South Korea.

 Neymar was shown by the Brazilian soccer confederation earlier Friday doing drills with a ball at the team hotel.
 He had physiotherapy treatment in a pool Wednesday.
 Danilo and Alex Sandro practiced separately at the team’s training center Friday.